ktechmidas/pmcf/doc/source/user/schema/instance.rst

 :device:
         The device name in the instance

-Provisioners are one of PuppetProvisioner, AWSFWProvisioner, or NoopProvisioner and they each take different arguments.
+Provisioners are one of PuppetProvisioner, AWSFWProvisioner, AnsibleProvisioner or NoopProvisioner and they each take different arguments.

 PuppetProvisioner takes: